Linking Arms (World Premiere)

 In 2015, the project Profiling (as part of Bearing Witness: Surveillance in the Drone Age) introduced the idea of interactivity with the spectator, where each declared a “crime” and had their mugshots taken to create their profile.
 These were then converted into “Suspected” posters that the participants could later access.

-In 2016, cartier created the videos in the air for the Dada centennial.
+In 2016, cartier created a video series titled in the air for the Dada centennial.
 Each was a video version of the famous Exquisite Corpse concept, including crowd-sourced submissions from friends and the internet, accessed on a randomly-selected day.

 With Linking Arms, he has created a montage designed to arrest the passerby with images of Dr. Martin Luther King, Jr. and local struggles of the Bay Area in 1968 to the present.
 Shout outs include the Black Panthers, Cesar Chavez and the United Farm Workers the San Francisco State University student strike for Black Studies, struggles for equity in housing and pay, and on to the recent Women’s Marches, and March for Our Lives.